Upwork has recently up the ante of suspending accounts and it is definitely for the good. Reasons why Upwork accounts are suspended.

-Once your account is suspended, it is gone forever and there is very little that can be done.
+Once your account is suspended, it is gone forever.
+There is very little one can do now.
 Still, the consensus is, there is a 1% chance of chance of account getting restored.
 Take that chance and confess what you did was wrong but were unaware.

 As long as you are not trying to manipulate the system and are doing things ethically correct it should be all fine.

 Still do not overly rely on only one site.
-I have been relying heavily on Upwork but will start building my profile on other freelancing site.
+I have been relying heavily on Upwork but will start building my profile on other freelancing sites.

 Further Reading …